paazmaya/grunt-hgactivity/README.md

  * [Activity extension for Mercurial](http://mercurial.selenic.com/wiki/ActivityExtension)
  * [moment for internal date handling](http://momentjs.com/)

-### Acitivity Mercurial plugin troubleshooting for Windows
+### Activity Mercurial plugin troubleshooting for Windows

 Easiest way to fullfill the dependencies for the
 [Hg Activity Plugin](http://labs.freehackers.org/projects/hgactivity/wiki), is to